onivim/oni/README.md

 _Configuration_

-Reason and OCaml supports depends on [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server) by @freebroccolo.
+Reason and OCaml support depends on [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server) by @freebroccolo.

 You will need to build the language server locally, as the currently published NPM package is out-of-date:
 1. Install [requirements](https://github.com/freebroccolo/ocaml-language-server#requirements)